lorensen/VTKExamples/src/VTKBook/Chapter6.md

 ## 6.4 Tensor Algorithms

 As we mentioned earlier, tensor visualization is an active area of research.
-However there are a few simple techniques that we can use to visualize real33´symmetric tensors.
+However there are a few simple techniques that we can use to visualize real $3 \times 3$´symmetric tensors.
 Such tensors are used to describe the state of displacement or stress in a 3D material.
 The stress and strain tensors for an elastic material are shown in **Figure6-20**.

-In these tensors the diagonal coefficients are the socalled normal stresses and strains, and the offdiagonal terms are the shear stresses and strains.
+In these tensors the diagonal coefficients are the so-called normal stresses and strains, and the offdiagonal terms are the shear stresses and strains.
 Normal stresses and strains act perpendicular to a specified surface, while shear stresses and strains act tangentially to the surface.
 Normal stress is either compression or tension, depending on the sign of the coefficient.

 <figure id="Figure6-19">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestBluntStreamlines.png?raw=true width="640" alt="Figure 6-19">
  <figcaption><b>Figure 6-19</b>.
 Vector visualization techniques.<a href="../../Cxx/VisualizationAlgorithms/BluntStreamlines" title="BluntStreamlines"> See BluntStreamlines.cxx</a> and <a href="../../Python/Visualization/BluntStreamlines" title="BluntStreamlines"> See BluntStreamlines.py</a>.</figcaption>
 </figure>

-A 3x3 real symmetric matrix can be characterized by three vectors in 3D called the eigenvectors, and three numbers called the eigenvalues of the matrix.
+A $3 \times 3$ real symmetric matrix can be characterized by three vectors in 3D called the eigenvectors, and three numbers called the eigenvalues of the matrix.
 The eigenvectors form a 3D coordinate system whose axes are mutually perpendicular.
 In some applications, particularly the study of materials, these axes also are referred to as the principle axes of the tensor and are physically significant.
 For example, if the tensor is a stress tensor, then the principle axes are the directions of normal stress and no shear stress.
 Associated with each eigenvector is an eigenvalue.
 The eigenvalues are often physically significant as well.
 In the study of vibration, eigenvalues correspond to the resonant frequencies of a structure, and the eigenvectors are the associated mode shapes.

 Mathematically we can represent eigenvalues and eigenvectors as follows.
 Given a matrix the eigenvector and eigenvalue mustl satisfy the relation

+$$
+A \cdot \overrightarrow{x} = \lambda \overrightarrow{x}
+\bf\tag{6-6}
+$$

-For **Equation6-6** to hold, the matrix determinate must satisfy ```det(A) = 0```.
+For **Equation6-6** to hold, the matrix determinate must satisfy

+$$
+det |A-\lambda I| = 0
+\bf\tag{6-7}
+$$

-Expanding this equation yields a *nth* degree polynomial in whose roots are the eigenvalues.
-Thus, there are always *n* eigenvalues, although they may not be distinct.
+Expanding this equation yields a $n^{th}$ degree polynomial in $\lambda$ whose roots are the eigenvalues.
+Thus, there are always $n$ eigenvalues, although they may not be distinct.
 In general, **Equation6-7** is not solved using polynomial root searching because of poor computational performance.
 (For matrices of order 3 root searching is acceptable because we can solve for the eigenvalues analytically.)
 Once we determine the eigenvalues, we can substitute each into **Equation6-7** to solve for the associated eigenvectors.

+We can express the eigenvectors of the $3 \times 3$ system as

+$$
+\overrightarrow{v_i} = \lambda _i \overrightarrow{e_i} \ with\  i = 1,2,3
+\bf\tag{6-8}
+$$

-We can express the eigenvectors of the system33´ as vi = liei, with i123= with eai unit vector in the direction of the eigenvalue, and the eigenvalues~i~ of the system.
-If we order eigenvalues such that l1 ³³l2 l3 then we refer to the corresponding eigenvectors , , andv1 asv2 the v3 *major*, *medium* , and *minor* eigenvectors.
+$\overrightarrow{e_i}$ a unit vector in the direction of the eigenvalue, and $\lambda{_i}$ the eigenvalues of the system.
+If we order eigenvalues such that

+$$
+\lambda{_1} \geq \lambda{_2} \geq \lambda{_3}
+\bf\tag{6-9}
+$$

+then we refer to the corresponding eigenvectors $\overrightarrow{v_1}$, $\overrightarrow{v_2}$ and $\overrightarrow{v_1}$ as the *major*, *medium* , and *minor* eigenvectors.

 ### Tensor Ellipsoids

 This leads us to the tensor ellipsoid technique for the visualization of real, symmetric matri33-´ ces.
 The first step is to extract eigenvalues and eigenvectors as described in the previous section.
 Since eigenvectors are known to be orthogonal, the eigenvectors form a local coordinate system.
 These axes can be taken as the *minor* , *medium* , and *major* axes of an ellipsoid.
 Thus, the shape and orientation of the ellipsoid represent the relative size of the eigenvalues and the orientation of the eigenvectors.

 To form the ellipsoid we begin by positioning a sphere at the tensor location.
 The sphere is then rotated around its origin using the eigenvectors, which in the form of **Equation6-8** are direction cosines.
 The eigenvalues are used to scale the sphere.
+Using transformation44´ matrices and referring to **Equation3-6** , **Equation3-9** , and **Equation3-13** , we form the ellipsoid by transforming the sphere centered at the origin using the matrix $T$

+$$
+T = T_T \cdot T_R \cdot T_S
+\bf\tag{6-10}
+$$

-Using transformation44´ matrices and referring to **Equation3-6** , **Equation3-9** , and **Equation3-13** , we form the ellipsoid by transforming the sphere centered at the origin using the matrix *T* TT= ~T~ ××T~R~ T~S~  **(6-10)** (remember to read righttoleft).
-The eigenvectors can be directly plugged in to create the rotation matrix, while the point coordinates *xyz* and eigenvalues l~1~ ³³l ~2~ l~3~ are inserted into the translation and scaling matrices.
-A concatenation of these matrices forms the final transformation matrix *T*.
+ (remember to read righttoleft).
+The eigenvectors can be directly plugged in to create the rotation matrix, while the point coordinates $x-y-z$ and eigenvalues $\lambda{_1} \geq \lambda{_2} \geq \lambda{_3}$ are inserted into the translation and scaling matrices.
+A concatenation of these matrices forms the final transformation matrix $T$.

 **Figure6-21** (a) depicts the tensor ellipsoid technique.
 In **Figure6-21** (b) we show this technique to visualize material stress near a point load on the surface of a semiinfinite domain.
-(This is the socalled Boussinesq's problem.)
+(This is the so-called Boussinesq's problem.)
 From Saada \[Saada74\] we have the analytic expression for the stress components in Cartesian coordinates shown in **Figure6-21** (c).
-Note that the *z*-direction is defined as the axis originating at the point of application of the force *P*.
-The variable isr the distance from the point of load application to a point *xyz*.
-The orientation of the *x* and *y* axes are incthe plane perpendicular to the *z* axis.
-(The rotation in the plane of these axes is unimportant since the solution is symmetric around the *z* axis.)
-(The parameter is Poisson's ratio which is a property of the material.
+Note that the $z$-direction is defined as the axis originating at the point of application of the force $P$.
+The variable $\rho$ is the distance from the point of load application to a point $x-y-z$.
+The orientation of the $x$ and $y$ axes are in the plane perpendicular to the $z$ axis.
+(The rotation in the plane of these axes is unimportant since the solution is symmetric around the $z$ axis.)
+(The parameter $\nu$ is Poisson's ratio which is a property of the material.
 Poisson's ratio relates the lateral contraction of a material to axial elongation under a uniaxial stress condition.
 See \[Saada74\] or \[Timoshenko70\] for more information.)

 <figure id="Figure6-22">
   <figure  id="Figure6-22a">